 For many people, the time comes when the burdens of maintaining a private home become overwhelming and the idea of maintenance-free living is increasingly attractive.
 If your loved ones are feeling that way, your role may be to help them find the right option, or simply support and encourage their decision.
 If they need convincing, however, you may want to start the conversation.

 If health care isn’t an immediate or near-term concern, you may be thinking an active adult community or age-restricted residential community is the right choice.
 However, the need for health care often arises sooner than we think.
 Choosing an option that provides independent living now and a plan for care in the future, if ever needed, is a good idea.
-That option is a continuing care retirement community, which includes Life Care retirement communities like Santa Marta.
+That option is a continuing care retirement community (CCRC), which includes Life Care retirement communities like Santa Marta.

 Why choose a CCRC for Independent Living?